Vice President, Managing Principal, and Cofounder

 Marc is a trained mediator.
 He was recently named and listed as a member of the National Roster of Environmental Conflict Resolution Professionals by the U.S. Institute for Environmental Conflict Resolution.
 The U.S. Institute was established by Congress to provide impartial collaboration and conflict resolution services.
 The National Roster serves as a resource for federal agencies and others seeking to identify professionals experienced in environmental problem-solving.

 Marc relocated to Utah from Boston, Massachusetts, to be more proximate to Greenfield Trust properties in the western United States.
 A certified power vinyasa yoga teacher, he coowns and cofounded Salt Lake Power Yoga, Salt Lake City’s first local, heated, power vinyasa yoga studio.

 Before cofounding Greenfield, Marc worked as a complex commercial transaction lawyer for the prestigious, national Boston-based law firm of Gaston & Snow.
-He is a trained mediator.
 Marc served as a summer associate with the Office of the Attorney General of the Commonwealth of Massachusetts.
 Marc graduated from Columbia University with Master of Art and Master of Philosophy degrees in Humanities and Comparative Literature.
 As a professor in the English and Humanities Departments at Columbia University and Pace University, he taught undergraduates the nuances of Plato, Machiavelli, and Freud, among other things.
 Subsequently, Marc graduated from Boston University School of Law, where he was a Paul J. Liacos Scholar and executive editor of the Annual Review of Banking Law.